Team-HighFive-DECO3500/highfive/docs/evaluation.md

 - Users forced into one interface for multiple needs
 - Navigation burden contradicts micro-interaction goals

--Recommendation:
+- Recommendation:
--Separate urgent tasks into prominent dashboard widget -Use filtering/sorting options ("show my tasks only" - from tradeshow feedback) -Reduce clicks needed to access critical information
+- Separate urgent tasks into prominent dashboard widget
+- Use filtering/sorting options ("show my tasks only" - from tradeshow feedback)
+- Reduce clicks needed to access critical information

 6. **Queue Feature Demand**
 - P2: "Prefers to get notified when kitchen is empty"
 - Tradeshow feedback on queue curiosity

 - Recommendation: Prioritize kitchen queue implementation in next iteration

 ---